Hi, I’m Scott Arthur.

-I’ve been immersed in the use of Linux containers since I started using them in 2013 and was a champion for their adoption at IOOF.
+My immersion in the use of Linux containers began in 2013 and I was a champion for their adoption at IOOF.
 We initially started working with Docker directly for our container platform, however I strongly advocated for our move to Kubernetes once it had reached a level of maturity and adoption that made sense for us.

 I’m a confident Linux systems administrator and have worked with RHEL, Debian, and Ubuntu in production systems over the years.

 While I’m most comfortable on Linux, I am no stranger to Windows and have worked with Windows Server automation in the years I’ve worked at IOOF.

 DevOps, Agile, CI/CD

 Despite the frequent overloading of terms like DevOps, Agile, and CI/CD these days, I still believe there are core principles within each of these areas that are very useful.